 You are irritable, impatient, and frustrated with most aspects of your life.
 It’s an unhappy place to be, and you would much rather be stress-free and relaxing.
 So why can’t you?
 It is possible that depression could be at the root of your irritability.

 However, if you stop and reflect for a moment or two, does it seem like your outlook has done a solid shift to the negative side?
 Have there been other times where you haven’t reacted so strongly to similar issues?
-If the answers are yes, your irritability could signal that you are actually experiencing lesser-known effects of clinical depression.
+Is there a possibility that behind your anger, depression has taken hold?
+If the answers are yes, your irritability could signal that you are actually experiencing lesser-recognised effects of clinical depression.

 Understanding the Link between Depression and Irritability

 Research has shown that people living with depression are more negatively biased in the way they perceive and process life around them.
 When someone with depression receives any input or information, they tend to interpret this in a negative way.
-Therefore, people who are inclined to express negative perceptions with anger or impatience will clearly exhibit that with others.
+Therefore, people who are inclined to express negative perceptions with anger or impatience will clearly exhibit that with others, which could feed into irritable depression.

 According to one long-term study, symptoms like irritability and anger are associated with more severe and longer-lasting depression, as well as reduced impulse control, higher rates of substance abuse and anxiety disorders, and less overall life satisfaction.
-This type of depression is also linked to bipolar disorder in relatives.
+This type of irritable depression may also be linked to bipolar disorder in some cases.
+Studies like this demonstrate that feeling both sad and angry is not only possible, but is a potential warning sign of clinical depression.

 Symptoms of Depression